gbouras13/pharokka/README.md

   --custom_hmm CUSTOM_HMM
                         Run pharokka with a custom HMM profile database suffixed .h3m.
                         Please use create this with the create_custom_hmm.py script.
-  --genbank             Flag denoting that -i/--input is a genbank file instead of the usual FASTA file --terminase           Runs terminase large subunit re-orientation mode.
+  --genbank             Flag denoting that -i/--input is a genbank file instead of the usual FASTA file.
+                         The CDS calls in this file will be preserved and re-annotated.
+  --terminase           Runs terminase large subunit re-orientation mode.
                         Single genome input only and requires --terminase_strand and --terminase_start to be specified.
   --terminase_strand TERMINASE_STRAND
                         Strand of terminase large subunit.
 Must be "pos" or "neg".
   --terminase_start TERMINASE_START
                         Start coordinate of the terminase large subunit.
+  --skip_extra_annotations
+                        Skips tRNAscan-se, MINced and Aragorn.
+  --skip_mash           Skips running mash to find the closest match for each contig in INPHARED.
   -V, --version         Print pharokka Version --citation            Print pharokka Citation
   ```